chonieny/Phone_Price_Classification_project/README.md

 * Skewed features underwent log transformation
 * Heavily correlated features were handled:
 * There were no missing or duplicated values
+* One-hot encoding was done for the categorical variables
-* Outcome classes were balanced
+* Data had balanced outcome classes

 ### Fit Machine Learning Models & Compare their Performances